The Three-Protocol Stack for Agent Intelligence

 Domains only No product, no users $100K–$200K Bare domain resale value.
 14 .com/.org domains in AI-adjacent categories without traffic or revenue

-Domains + specs + protocol + code Published three-protocol stack, 6 codebases, npm packages $600K–$1.2M Narrative + execution premium.
-Protocol thesis, 62+ cited sources, working MCP servers, empirical benchmarks.
+Domains + specs + protocol + code Published three-protocol stack, 7 shipping products, ten live deployments, npm packages $600K–$1.2M Narrative + execution premium.
+Protocol thesis, 71+ cited sources, working MCP servers, empirical benchmarks, a closed dark-factory loop.
 Comparable to late pre-seed stage

 First revenue Registry listings, $1K MRR, 50+ users $1M–$3M Pre-seed AI startup range.
 Median pre-seed AI valuation is $7.7M (Carta Q3 2025) with 42% AI premium.
 Requires proof of traction